rydmike/rydmike.github.io/blog_flutter_linting.md

 style is not mandated in your project.

 Enabling very strict linting rules on a code base that previously did not use it, can also be very time-consuming.
-For such cases gradually introducing more stringent lint rules is a good idea.
-To do that, you may want to get to know the lint rules better, and how to use set them up yourself, instead of applying a package.
+For such cases, gradually introducing more stringent lint rules is a good idea.
+To do that, you may want to get to know the lint rules better and how to set them up yourself, without using a package.

 To study and read more about each lint rule, you can head over to the [**Linter for Dart**](https://dart-lang.github.io/linter/lints/) site.